theappo/cts/INSTRUCTION.md

 	3. `git merge your_branch`

 	4. `git push`.
 If conflict happen, solve conflict and commit, then do `git push`

+- You can update your branch to match develop branch anytime

+	1. `git checkout develop`

+	2. `git pull`

+	3. `git checkout your_branch`

+	4. `git merge develop`

 ## Version control